17 Testing modules

 [1] "mpaa_rating"

-The feature and scenario for the functionality above is captured in testthat’s BDD functions below:
+We’ll start by writing the feature and scenario for this functionality using testthat’s BDD functions below:

 describe(